RafaleDevelopment/Pterodactyl-Manager/README.md

 <h1>New Version 1.0.1-BETA</h1>
-<p>The latest version of this code retains all of the original features and has been improved with the use of httpx, as the Pterodactyl module was no longer available.
-Each bot command has been re-written to ensure optimal performance, resulting in a seamless and efficient experience for the user.</p>
+<p><strong>The latest version of this code retains all of the original features and has been improved with the use of httpx, as the Pterodactyl module was no longer available.
+Each bot command has been re-written to ensure optimal performance, resulting in a seamless and efficient experience for the user.</strong></p>

 <h1>Pterodactyl-Manager</h1>
 Pterodactyl-manager simplifies the management of Pterodactyl panel in Discord servers which allows host owners to manage tasks easily.